 - Remind each other of the things you have in common – shared values and goals.
 Keep those things at the forefront of your relationship.

 Chronic discord in your relationship can significantly impact your well-being, including your mental health and self-esteem.
-If you’re struggling in your relationship, working with a professional relationship therapist to establish treatment goals and address the issue in your relationship.
+If you’re struggling in your relationship, work with a professional relationship therapist to establish treatment goals and address the issue in your relationship.

 Do you need relationship help?

 Since 2003, Clinton Power has helped thousands of couples and individuals as a counsellor and psychotherapist in private practice in Sydney and online in Australia.
 Clinton regularly comments in the media on issues of relationships and has appeared on Channel 7, The Sydney Morning Herald, and ABC Radio.
 Clinton’s eBook, 31 Days to Build a Better Relationship is available through his website or Amazon.
 Click here to take Clinton’s relationship checkup quiz to find out how well you know your partner.